-- From the Start screen, type n, and then select Settings. - 2.
-Type network and sharing in the search box, and then select Network and Sharing Center.
+From the Start screen, type network and sharing, select Settings, and then select Network and Sharing Center.

-For more information, from the Start screen, type h, and then select Help and Support.
+For more information, from the Start screen, type help, and then select Help and Support.

 Using a WLAN

 With a WLAN device, you can access a wireless local area network (WLAN), which is composed of other computers and accessories that are linked by a wireless router or a wireless access point.